 Florence: the ultimate guide to really know the city

 Florence.
 Dante's city, which made him fall in love as much as damn.
-Capital of the Renaissance
+Capital of the Italian Renaissance.

-If by chance at the beginning of the 20th century you had passed through there you could have met most of them great artistic personalities drink their coffee in the morning and discuss their most heartfelt themes, each so much with polite ways and every now and then letting himself be taken by the pathos, the brawl that took place between Florentine artists and Milanese futurists.
+If by chance at the beginning of the 20th century you had passed through there, you could have met most of greatest artistic personalities drink their coffee in the morning and discuss their most heartfelt themes.

 Florence is where things happened and every corner was the scene of something great.
 It was the center Italian cultural.
 The place where all the creative stimuli met each other.
 Source of inspiration for the whole world for centuries.
 Land where Brunelleschi performed his miracle.

-This is Florence, with a single walk you can touch history first hand, but history is the beautiful one!
+This is Florence, with a single walk you see history at its finest.
 It doesn't happen every day to pass in front of Ghiberti's Gates of Paradise or to be able to go to bring your regards to Michelangelo's David.
-Not to mention the play of light at sunset, when the pink mixed orange sky is reflected on the water of the Arno and in doing so paints the houses that are they lean out towards the water, curious to see themselves in the mirror, because you know...
-Florentines are a bit vain.
+Not to mention the play of light at sunset, when the pink mixed orange sky is reflected on the water of the Arno.

 Florence today is told by its citizens, linked to their traditions and their craftsmanship,

-“Then if you want you can take it and go to Piazzale Michelangelo.
-You go up from the ladders, those immediately past the Rifrullo, you come up out of breath and a tachycardia that seems like your heart is exploding.
+“Then if you want you can go to Piazzale Michelangelo.
+You go up from the ladders, those immediately past the Rifrullo, you come up out of breath and with a tachycardia that seems like your heart is exploding.
 Then finally you sit on the stairs, the ones from which you can see the whole city, and enjoy the panorama. "

-This is the soul of the Florentine city, which awaits you for a dreamy stroll and let it be Franco Zeffirelli to invite you with these words: "When I feel that depression takes over, I go back to Florence to look at Brunelleschi's dome: if the genius of man has gone so far, then I too can and must try to create, act, live. "
+This is the soul of the Florentine city, which awaits you for a dreamy stroll.
+As Franco Zeffirelli said: "When I feel that depression takes over, I go back to Florence to look at Brunelleschi's dome: if the genius of man has gone so far, then I too can and must try to create, act, live. "